Kayenta

 • Paper: 26×38 inches/66×97 cm

-Available
+5 Available

-The protagonist is unflinching in her domination of the image.
-Although dwarfed by the surrounding formations, she stands tall.
+The protagonist is unflinching in her domination of the artwork.
+Although dwarfed by the surrounding stone formations, she stands tall.
 Her pose is both relaxed and theatrical.
 In a similar disparity, her insertion into the landscape appears both natural and curious.
 Heightening the enigmatic energy is a small key hanging from her necklace.

 Any erotic interest is clearly secondary to the aesthetic considerations of this image.
-The the nude female form is integrated as a deliberate compositional element.
+The nude female form is integrated as a deliberate compositional element.
 The scene is rich with detail, although the eye tends to contemplate the details of the gesture, pose, and the single accessory hanging from her neck.

-It’s difficult to avoid comparisons to the desert nude art photographs of pioneers like Imogen Cunningham and Edward Weston.
+It’s difficult to avoid comparisons to the desert nude art photography of pioneers like Imogen Cunningham and Edward Weston.
 The Arizona desert landscape has been a longstanding attraction.
 Photographers as well as art collectors admire both the female nude and the picturesque panoramas.

 This contemporary interpretation of the genre is rendered in crisp, bright grays with warm tones that pay homage to traditional monochrome.
-Bold shadows anchor the left edge of the image, balancing the glow of the subject against the rock face.
+Bold shadows anchor the left edge of the composition, balancing the glow of the subject against the rock face.